stvtixrdio/Stvtixrdio/README.md

 </div>

-and if you feel uncomfortable abt radiostatic thenn it's fine
+i like radiostatic/radiosilence and if you feel uncomfortable abt radiostatic thenn it's fine

 ## About me:

-i like to animate, draw, colab, anything that represents,
+i like to animate, draw, colab, anything that represent, taken,

-causally, people call me, ANYTHING

-𓂃ෆ˚  ᯓ  ˏ  ╵ ◠◠  〣 📻

 ## MY FRIEND'S!!! ( behind them is me oky? the blue one. )